2-8-2: Australia

-The South Australian Railways (SAR) employed four distinct classes of 2-8-2 locomotive, the locally designed 700 and 710 class, the 740 class that was originally built for China by Clyde Engineering and purchased by the SAR after the order was cancelled in the wake of the Chinese Communist Revolution, and the 750 class, a group of ten surplus VR N class locomotives.
+The South Australian Railways (SAR) employed four distinct classes of 2-8-2 locomotive, the locally designed 700 and 710 class, the 740 class that was originally built for China by Clyde Engineering and purchased by the SAR after the order was cancelled in the wake of the Chinese Communist Revolution.
+The 750 class was a group of ten surplus VR N class locomotives.

-To assist with the postwar rebuilding of Australian railways, American-designed Mikado locomotives were also introduced after the Second World War, such as the Baldwin-built New South Wales Government Railways (NSWGR) D59 class and the Queensland Rail (QR) AC16 class.
+To assist with the postwar rebuilding of Australian railways, American-designed Mikado locomotives were also introduced after World War II, such as the Baldwin Locomotive Works built New South Wales Government Railways D59 class and the Queensland Rail AC16 class.

-A Mikado was also the last new class of mainline steam locomotive to be introduced in Australia, the V class heavy freight locomotive of the Western Australian Government Railways (WAGR) of 1955.
+A Mikado was also the last new class of mainline steam locomotive to be introduced in Australia, the Western Australian Government Railways V class heavy freight locomotives of 1955.

 Austria

 The 4-cylinder compound class 470, developed in 1914 by Karl Gölsdorf, was built for express trains on mountain lines.
 From 1927, some of these locomotives were rebuilt to two-cylinder superheated steam locomotives and designated class 670.
 They were reclassified to class 39 from 1938 and remained in service until 1957.